-Students apply to the Teacher Preparation Program when enrolled in Teach Ed 304 Schooling in Communities or by the fall of the junior year.
-To be admitted, they must have received a passing score on the Illinois Certification Testing System (ICTS) Basic Skills Test and have GPAs of 2.5 overall and 3.0 in teaching subject-area courses.
+Students apply to the Teacher Preparation Program when enrolled in TEACH ED 304 Schooling in Communities or by the fall of the junior year.
+To be admitted, they must have received a passing score on the Illinois Certification Testing System (ICTS) Test of Academic Proficiency and have a minimum overall GPA of 2.5 and a minimum GPA of 3.0 in teaching subject-area courses.
 SESP students must be eligible for entrance to the program no later than the end of fall quarter of the junior year.
 Weinberg College students may start the program later than the fall of the junior year but then may finish later than June of the senior year.
 Students are required to attend meetings about the certification process.